 Although extroverts are always considered good leaders because of their perceived interaction and communication skills, when it comes to making the right decision, introverts are better than extroverts.
 This is because introverts analyse every aspect of a situation in detail and view a situation from different angles (Khalil, 2016).

 In short, being extroverted and being comfortable talking to people in large and small groups can only get you so far.
-You need to learn how to listen and to make decisions carefully rather than recklessly.
+You need to learn how to listen and to make decisions carefully rather than reckless.

 Leadership